arimvydas/mob-tra-sim/README.md

 # mob-traffic-ds

-Mobile network traffic simulator for anomaly and trend change detection
+Mobile network traffic datasets for anomaly and trend change detection.

+##

+The data represents daily and weekly mobile traffic evolutions recorded by network monitoring systems, per base station or mobile user.
+The traffic data has been digitized from publicly published papers.
+The following table contains list of traffic datasets and corresponding references.

 | Name | Description | Units | Reference |
 | ---- | ----------- | ----- | --------- |